-- Different Calculation Basis: The most basic difference between the Standard Formula and the Internal Model is the general approach taken to calculating the SCR.
-The Standard Formula broadly takes a deterministic, shock based approach (e.g. shocks to asset values, premiums and reserves) to reach an aggregate 99.5% loss. - The Internal Model however takes a stochastic simulation based approach, which delivers a full P&L distribution (probability distribution forecast) from which a 99.5% loss can be derived.
-At lower return periods of loss, like for like comparisons can be difficult as the Standard Formula is only focused at the 99.5th percentile. - Dependency Structure Correlation & Diversification: The Standard Formula has been developed to reflect the risk profile of an average European-centric insurer; as a result it does not provide full recognition of risk diversification available to a firm such as AESA.
-For example when modelling Insurance Risk the Standard Formula does not fully allow for the level of line of business and geographical diversification inherent within the Company's Insurance Risk profile.
+- Different Calculation Basis: The most basic difference between the SF and AESA's Internal Model is the general approach taken to calculating the SCR.
+The SF broadly takes a deterministic, shock-based approach (e.g., shocks to asset values, premiums and reserves) to reach an aggregate 99.5% loss.
+The Internal Model however takes a stochastic simulation-based approach, which delivers a full P&L distribution (probability distribution forecast) from which a 99.5% loss is derived.
+At lower levels of risks, like for like comparisons, can be difficult as the SF is only focused at the 99.5th percentile. - Dependency Structure Correlation & Diversification: The SF has been developed to reflect the risk profile of an average Europeancentric insurer; as a result, it does not provide full recognition of risk diversification available to a firm such as AESA.
+For example, when modelling Insurance Risk, the SF does not fully allow for the level of line of business and geographical diversification inherent within AESA's insurance risk profile. - Mean Profitability in Business Plan: The SF does not take credit for any business plan profit.
+The current approved model also removes this credit for underwriting profit.
+AESA excludes planned underwriting profit within the SCR due to a lack of clear history of meeting their planned underwriting targets. - Pension Risk: The SF applies a look through approach to the defined benefit pension plan and does not model the pension risk as a standalone risk type. - Catastrophe Risk Diversification: A higher capital requirement for the SF Catastrophe Risk is observed because the SF allows for 'Accident Concentration Risk' with respect to buildings with highest concentration which is not allowed for in the Internal Model. - Operational Risk Diversification: The SF assumes 100% correlation between Operational Risk and other risk types.
+Hence makes no allowance for diversification benefits between Operational Risk and other risk types.
+The Internal Model, on the other hand, makes allowance for diversification benefits between operational risk and other risk types.